REMnux/docker/cyberchef/README.md

-This Docker image encapsulates the [CyberChef analysis tool][1] by GCHQ, which is a web-based app for "encryption, encoding, compression and data analysis."
+This Docker image encapsulates the [CyberChef multi-purpose analysis tool][1] by GCHQ, which is a web-based app for "encryption, encoding, compression and data analysis."

 To run this image in the background after installing Docker,